By Swann Bigot, legal expert and consultant in international affairs, for Eurasia Business News – March 4, 2018

 The Ukrainian Parliament, the Verkhovna Rada, approved in first reading the presidential bill No. 7440 on the High Anti-Corruption Court, reported Interfax Ukraine.

-The draft bill has been voted by 282 deputies on 450 during the plenary session of the Parliament on Thursday, March 1.
+The draft bill has been voted by 282 deputies on 450 during the plenary session of the Ukrainian Parliament on Thursday, March 1.

 The High Anti-Corruption Court is expected to be a critical component in the new anticorruption infrastructure in Ukraine, aimed to deliver greater accountability of public officials and confidence in state institutions.

 Civil society and international partners of the country repeatedly called for the creation of such Court.
 Protesters had even started to camp outside the Parliament in Kyiv to put pressure on lawmakers, as the creation of a High Anti-Corruption Court has been delayed since June 2016, when the Verkhovna Rada voted a law on judicial reform.